lucky bamboo plants

 Water

 The lucky bamboo is quite a water lover.
 So much so that these plants are often grown in water and gravel only in vases and even aquariums.
 They will, however, grow better in soil that is kept evenly moist.
-These plants are known to be sensitive to chemicals found in tap water and therefore reverse osmosis, bottled or rainwater are best.
+These plants are known to be sensitive to chemicals found in tap water and therefore reverse osmosis, filtered water or rainwater are best.

-If growing this plant in a vase, be sure to replace the water every second week or so and keep the water to the same level.
+If growing this plant in a vase, be sure to replace the water every second week or so and keep the fresh water to the same level.
 Use an opaque container to prevent any algae blooms in the water and be sure to remove any fallen leaves to prevent fouling.
 The water level should be at least 2 inches (5cm) or so, or enough to cover all the roots.

 See more: How to Grow Lucky Bamboo in Water